 If you’re interested in learning more about how Personal Yoga can benefit you I’d be happy to schedule a phone call or meet for a cup of tea.
 You can contact me by emailing: firstname.lastname@example.org.
 I look forward to speaking with you!

 The roulette wheel of life delivers the occasional hard knock to us all, and as luck would have it I got hit with a serious viral infection.
-We’re talking about the kind of sickness that will put most people in the hospital where they’ll be given antibiotics and possibly surgery.
+We’re talking about the kind of sickness that will put most people in the hospital where they’ll possibly undergo surgery.
 It was REALLY bad.
 I’m not quite sure how it happened, except that I might have picked it up on one of my five hour commutes through New York City.

 At first I thought it was food poisoning but then I developed a severe radiating pain in the right side of my jaw.
 I could barely chew my food – eating was painful and exhausting.
 The icing on the cake was I had just started a ten day housesitting job in Connecticut and had no way to access medical attention.